-Maxwell, Neal A., "The Book of Mormon: A Great Answer to "The Great Question" in A Book of Mormon Treasury: Gospel Insights from General Authorities and Religious Educators, (Provo, UT and Salt Lake City: Religious Studies Center, Brigham Young University and Deseret Book, 2003), 1-18.
+Elder Neal A. Maxwell (1926-2004) was a member of the Quorum of the Twelve Apostles.
+Address at the Book of Mormon Symposium at Brigham Young University on October 10, 1986, published in A Book of Mormon Treasury: Gospel Insights from General Authorities and Religious Educators (Provo, UT: Religious Studies Center, Brigham Young University, 2003), 1-18.